 Firkas Fortress

-The impressive Firkas Fortress or Revellino del Porto was built to be used as a military headquarters in the 17th century.
+The impressive Firkas Fortress or Revellino del Porto was built as a military headquarters in the 17th century.
 The solid walls have six cannon openings which once protected the harbour.
 There was also a chain which could be attached from the fortress to the lighthouse to close off the harbour.

 To this day there are still some tunnels under the fortress which used to imprison rebellious locals.